 Cut several (six is usually enough) lengths of twine and stretch them out underneath the pork belly at regular intervals.
 Wrap the belly up around the tenderloin, pulling up the twine and tying it tightly.
 Rub the skin with olive oil and the remaining salt rub, working it into the incisions.
 Place the porchetta into a plastic container with a lid, cover and keep in the fridge overnight (for at least 12 hours and up to 24 hours) to allow the flavours to develop and the salt to tenderise the meat.

+Take the pork out of the fridge some two hours before you want to cook, removing it from the container and pouring away the juices that have emerged.
+Place the meat on a plate to air and come up to room temperature.
 The secret to porchetta's moistness is long, slow cooking.
 Pre-heat the oven to a cool 140C (275F).
 Place the pork on a rack in a deep oven pan, as a lot of fat will be rendered out.
 Place the pan in the middle of the oven and roast for four hours - turn the pan occasionally to ensure even cooking.
 After four hours increase the heat to 230C (450F) for roughly 35 minutes to crisp up the crackling, checking from time to time to avoid burning.

 When done, remove the pork from the oven and allow to relax for 20 minutes before carving.
 Use this time to make the salsa verde.